 A string orchestra performing a variety of music from the Baroque, Classical, Romantic and Contemporary periods.
-Membership is open to students and community members with sufficient experience in violin, viola, cello or bass.
+Membership is open by invitation or audition to students and community members with sufficient experience in violin, viola, cello or bass.

 MUS 240 Choral Groups (1) Chamber Choir (CC)